yulisun/HCD-GSP/README.md

 ## Running

-Unzip the Zip files (GC) and run the VDF-HCD and SDA-HCD demo files (tested in Matlab 2016a)!
+Unzip the Zip files (GC) and run the VDF and SDA demo files (tested in Matlab 2016a)!

 If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn).